Ukraine

 Other cases of violence against union activists have also been reported in Eastern Ukraine.
 In June 2014, Ivan Resznichenko, an official of the Independent Miners’ Union (NPGU) at the “Artemsil” enterprise disappeared.
 In May 2014 two activists of NPGU, Alexander Vovk and Alexander Gurov, were captured and beaten by the military.

-Under pressure of the administration of Krasnoarmiiskvugillia Mine Company, workers were forced to tentatively accept dismissal in order to be subsequently reinstated in the company with fixed-term contracts.
-In this way the company forced workers to fulfill the same amount of work but without social benefits granted under the Collective Bargaining Agreement not applicable to a fixed-term contract.
+Agreement not applicable to a fixed-term contract.
 De facto the company severely undermined the right to bargain collectively maliciously abusing contractual types, as denounced by the leader of NPGU of Demitrov-town, Mr Abramov O.B.

 Natalia Skalska, the Head of Primary Trade Union (PTU) at the Private Joint Stock Company National Depository of Ukraine, was dismissed together with her colleagues because she spoke out about the discriminatory practices perpetrated in the enterprise.
 The Depository’s administration, in the person of its director Mr Zhurov G.M., in fact, discriminated against trade unionists by not recognising as legitimate PTU and neglecting the rights of its members.
 At present, Natalia has denounced such behaviours to KVPU and appealed to the court, and the case is still under review.